 How to Describe the Management Team in Your Business Plan

-Long-term business planning success depends, above all, on the quality of the management team providing the leadership, direction, and vision.
+Long-term business success depends, above all, on the quality of the team providing the leadership, direction, and vision.
 In fact, in some cases, investors have funded start-up companies primarily on the basis of the people who will run them.

-Depending on the size of your company, you may also want to include brief descriptions of the members of your Board of Directors, Board of Advisors, or of consultants who play a major role in making your business a success.
+Depending on the size of your company, you may also want to include brief descriptions of the members of your Board of Directors, Board of Advisors, or consultants who play a major role in making your business a success.